statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/execute-state-transitions.md

 }
 ```

-which contains fields which are allowed to change.
+which contains fields which are allowed to be changed by the current mover (see below).
 These structs are part of the contract API, and we can import helper functions to extract a javascript encoding of them:

 ```typescript
 import {getFixedPart, getVariablePart} from '@statechannels/nitro-protocol';